 But either way all linguists whether on the field or in the class room know that if they want their work to be accepted, they need to, at the very least, make it accessible to other linguists, even those who don’t know the languages directly.

 And here’s the problem.
 When I look at the past 20 years of linguistics work in Hellenistic Greek and the New Testament, I see more obscurity than clarity.
 All over the place you will find scholars who talk about “wanting to get into this aspect discussion” and so they pick up Porter’s tome and find it incomprehensible and inaccessible.
 So even if Campbell’s book, which I disagree with (and I hope my criticisms are accessible) gives these people some hooks to hang more advanced discussions on, I’ll be happy.
-Its my experience that learning the vocabulary of any particular field is the biggest stop (e.g. I passed my CLEP text for Sociology in college by studying the glossary in the back rather than reading the chapters).
+It is my experience that learning the vocabulary of any particular field is the biggest stop.

 But this goes beyond aspect.
 What has linguistics give us in the past twenty years?
 For the most part, the vast majority of linguistic work & the New Testament has been more frustrating than anything else (Louw & Nida and Cotterell & Turner are the exception here).
 Its been twenty years and only now with Steve’s work is discourse analysis moving forward in a way that will make it helpful.
 There have been a number of books that have claimed the title “introduction,” and then turned out to be a collection of technical articles on a variety of topics that do very little to introduce anything.